alandolsi/accordiontest/README.md

 # accordiontest
-go to specific accordion panel
+go to a specific accordion panel